-This post is part of a 30-day social experiment I did that focused on becoming more social.
-Also check out the project introduction, update one, update two, my five biggest takeaways, and the wildly popular reddit post.
+This post was part of a 30-day social experiment I did to try and improve my social skills.
+Also check out the project hub page, rules and introduction post, my five biggest takeaways, and the popular reddit post.

 Like a blur, June came and went, and at the end of the month I had chatted with (or attempted to) 118 strangers.